ak-asu/web-dev-skill/.github/steps/7-react-fundamentals.md

 };
 ```

-In your portfolio, event handling will power features like the “Show More” button or form submissions.
+In your portfolio, event handling will power features like the "Show More" button or form submissions.

 ## 5. Rendering Lists and Conditional Rendering